 Help your child thrive this Healthy Eating Month

-Making healthier food and drink choices can benefit the health and well being of the whole family.
+Making healthier food and drink choices can benefit the health and wellbeing of the whole family.
 Good nutrition is especially important in infants and children as it provides them with the energy and nutrients they need to stay healthy, and to be able to think clearly, learn and play.
-To mark Healthy Eating Month, Health Promotion Officer, Pamela Lopez-Vargas from Kids Health, has some helpful tips on ensuring children are given the best possible chance to thrive.
+The Kids Health Promotion Unit has compiled some helpful tips for ensuring children are given the best possible chance to thrive.

 The Five Food Groups